scylladb/scylla-operator/enhancements/proposals/1405-alternator/README.md

 ### Version Skew Strategy

-For existing ScyllaClusters specifying `alternator.port` will imply `insecureEnableHTTP` so the clusters stay backwards compatible.
+For existing ScyllaClusters specifying `alternator.port` will imply `insecureEnableHTTP = true` and `spec.alternator.insecureDisableAuthorization = true` so the clusters stay backwards compatible.
 When rolled back this will behave the same way.
 Any other new functionality like HTTPS will be "disabled" on rollback and the new certificates may stay unmanaged in the API until the operator is upgraded again.

 ## Implementation History

 - 2023-09-19: Initial enhancement proposal
+- 2024-02-16: Extended with using Authorization by default

 ## Drawbacks